 Except as otherwise specifically noted, the principles discussed in this section regarding compensation and its components apply to all of the Company's executive officers, including its chief executive officer and also to executive officers other than the named executive officers.
 The Company's general approach in setting the annual compensation of its chief executive officer is to set that officer's base compensation by reference to his base rate for the preceding year, to pay an annual bonus that is reflective of the quality of that officer's performance during the year, and to grant significant equity incentives, to date in the form of stock options, intended to align the officer's interests with those of the shareholders.
-During the year ended December 2006, the Company's chief executive officer, Charles E Bradley, Jr., received \$780,000 in base salary.
-In setting that rate in January 2006, the Committee considered the base salary rate that the Company had paid in the prior year (\$735,000), the desirability of providing an annual increase (which in this case was approximately 6%), the desirability of ensuring retention of the services of the Company's incumbent chief executive officer, and the levels of chief executive officer compensation prevailing among other financial services companies.
+During the year ended December 2007, the Company's chief executive officer, Charles E. Bradley, Jr., received \$840,000 in base salary.
+In setting that rate in January 2007, the Committee considered the base salary rate that the Company had paid in the prior year (\$780,000), the desirability of providing an annual increase (which in this case was approximately 7.7%), the desirability of ensuring retention of the services of the Company's incumbent chief executive officer, and the levels of chief executive officer compensation prevailing among other financial services companies.

 The Company's policy regarding cash bonuses paid to its chief executive officer has been similar to its policy regarding cash bonuses for other executive officers, except that the Committee exercises a greater degree of discretion with respect to award of a bonus to the chief executive officer than it exercises with respect to bonuses paid to other executive officers.
+At the request of the chief executive officer, the committee met on October 30, 2007 and evaluated that officer's performance for the year to date.
+Comparing that performance with the objectives set, the committee authorized payment of a partial year bonus in the amount of \$1,300,000.

-The Committee in January 2007 reviewed the Company's and the chief executive officer's performance in 2006, compared the performance with the objectives set at the beginning of 2006, and approved bonus compensation for its chief executive officer in the amount of \$1,250,000, representing 160% of that executive's base salary for the year ended December 31, 2006.
-In determining the appropriate levels of cash and equity compensation, the Committee considered the Company's financial performance, the performance of CPS common stock as compared with broad equity indices, its success in the securitization market, and the levels of compensation paid to chief executives of other financial services companies.
+The Committee in January 2008 met again to review the Company's and the chief executive officer's performance for the full year 2007, compared the performance with the objectives set at the beginning of 2007, and approved bonus compensation for its chief executive officer in the amount of \$1,500,000, inclusive of the partial year bonus authorized in October.
+The full year bonus represented approximately 179% of that executive's base salary for the year ended December 31, 2007.
+In determining the appropriate levels of cash and equity compensation, the Committee considered the Company's financial performance, its success in accessing the securitization market before and after disruptions in that market beginning in the summer of 2007, and the levels of compensation paid to chief executives of other financial services companies.
 The Committee also considered the extent to which the chief executive had met his individual management goals, which included tiered targets for the Company's overall budget, increasing the Company's purchases of receivables, obtaining equity analyst coverage, decreasing operating expenses, meeting the Company's capital requirements, improving the terms of the Company's warehouse financing facilities, management of risks, and succession planning.

-The Committee's award of stock options to the Company's officers in October 2006 included an option grant to the chief executive officer.
+The Committee's award of stock options to the Company's officers in February and July 2007 included option grants to the chief executive officer.
 In determining the appropriate level of such grant, the Committee considered the long-term performance of the chief executive officer and the desirability of providing significant incentive for future performance, as well as the desirability of ensuring that officer's continued retention by the Company, and the various factors noted above with respect to option grants generally.